 The foodplants are not well known, but include various legumes such as Meadow Vetchling (Lathyrus pratensis), Tufted Vetch (Vicia cracca), Common Bird's-foot-trefoil (Lotus corniculatus), and Greater Bird's-foot-trefoil (L. pedunculatus).

-This butterfly can be found in a wide range of open habitats with lush grass including rough grassland, road and rail verges, disused quarries and hedgerows.
+A wide range of open habitats with lush grass including rough grassland, road and rail verges and hedgerows.

 - Countries: Ireland